President's Award for Engagement

 The selection process will be conducted by a panel established by the university's Civic Engagement Forum will comprise representatives from both academic and administrative staff, students, as well as an external member.
 The President will sign off on the nominees put forward.

-Nominees are invited to submit an A0 poster (preferably landscape) for display at the event.
-Please bring your poster to D203, The Bea Orpen Building, DCU (FAO: Natalja Matease) or email your artwork in a high resolution PDF file format to email@example.com by the 6th April 2017.
+Nominees are invited to submit an electronic poster (preferably landscape) for display on the event webpage.
+Electronic posters are optional.
+If you wish your poster to be displayed on our event page, please email your poster in a PDF file format to email@example.com by the 26th March 2020.